 How did World War II Lead to the Cold War?

-The Cold War (1945-1991) represented a series of localized conflicts and intense diplomatic rivalries between camps led by the capitalist United States and Communist Soviet Union.
+After World War II why did the Soviets and Allies mistrust each other and how did this apprehension lead to the Cold War?
+The Cold War (1945-1991) represented a series of localized conflicts and intense diplomatic rivalries between camps led by the capitalist United States and the Communist Soviet Union.
 This era also saw a massive increase in civilian and military technology, including thousands of nuclear weapons and the means to deliver them across the planet.

 Germany had invaded Russia twice in less than thirty years, causing millions of deaths.
 Furthermore, Germany was largely destroyed by the current war, with nearly twelve million killed in the conflict.
 Ethnic Germans were expulsed from various regions of Eastern Europe, especially in Poland and Czechoslovakia, two regimes soon to be loyal to Stalin.